anastainty/anastainty/README.md

-# Hi there 👋 I'm Anastasia Intyakova
+# Hi there 👋 My name is Anastasia Intyakova

 Welcome to my GitHub profile!
 I'm a passionate and dedicated student at the Faculty of Applied Mathematics and Computer Science, Belarusian State University (FAMCS BSU).
 I thrive on the challenge of solving complex problems and am always eager to learn and grow.